OWASP/samm/v2.0/beta/core/implementation/i-secure-build.md

 ## Maturity 2
+### Benefit

 ### Activity
 Implement the build process as an automated system, so that builds can be executed repeatedly and consistently.
-The process should be reliable and not require developer intervention, reducing the likelihood of human error.
+The process should be reliable and not require developer intervention, further reducing the likelihood of human error.

 Automation makes it easier to include security checks during the build process.
 Where it is reasonable to do so, implement static application security testing (SAST) to run as part of the build process.
-The results from these tests should be logged centrally and actioned upon as necessary.
+Refer to guidance in [Verification > Security Testing](../v-security-testing) > A3.

-The use of an automated system increases the reliance placed on the build tools for security, and therefore makes hardening and maintaining the toolset even more critical.
+The use of an automated system increases the reliance placed on the build tools for security, and therefore maskes hardening and maintaining the toolset even more critical.
 Particular attention should be paid to the interfaces that such tools might expose, such as web-based portals and how they can be locked-down.
 The exposure of a build tool to the network could allow a malicious actor to tamper with the integrity of the process.
 This might, for example, allow malicious code to be built into software.

 The automated process may require access to credentials and secrets, such as the code signing certificate or access to repositories; secrets that are specifically required in order to build the software.
-These should be handled with care - e.g. encrypted at rest with keys held in a trusted platform module (TPM) or hardware security module (HSM).
+These should be handled with care.
+Refer to [Implementation > Secure Deployment](i-secure-deployment) > B.

 Ideally, handle code signing on a separate centralized server which does not expose the certificate to the system executing the build.

 ### Maturity Questions
 #### Q 1